TianxiaoHu/FakeYelpReview/README.md

 - training 10000 reivews on Google colab takes ~10min/epoch, accelerated with GPU. memory usage: ~15G
 - training 20000 reviews on AWS p2.xlarge takes ~40min/epoch, accelrated with a K80. memory usage: ~30G

+## Generated Sample - for master branch

+**1-star**: Will not come here again.
+We were disappointed that I was the only ones thatthe hostess stopped here.
+Because of the Kateron that there was a bad serviceand the food was bland and overcooked.

+**5-star**: This is the best in Phoenix area!
+The service was amazing.
+It was nice andtasty and creative in a large group of friendly and attentive staff and no otheromelet over the exception.
+I also order the potato, chicken and the chickenparmbialese.

 ## Reference